-Writing in Quarantine?
-Submit Your Work to These Journals — and Get Paid
+Feeling Inspired?
+Submit Your Creative Writing to These Journals — and Get Paid

-With the majority of Americans under shelter-in-place restrictions, many of us have more time than usual to get comfortable with our own thoughts — maybe a little too comfortable.
+Social distancing during the pandemic has given many of us more time than usual to get comfortable with our own thoughts — maybe a little too comfortable.

 One of the best ways to stay sane?
 Writing those thoughts down!
-And if you’re a little talented (and a lot lucky), you might even be able to make some spare pocket change in the bargain.
+And if you’re a little talented (and a lot lucky), you might be able to make some extra cash from your creative writing.

 10 No-Fee Magazines and Journals That Pay for Creative Writing

 It’s by no means easy to get published in most journals, and the pay is fairly meager.
-But treat this quarantine as an opportunity to hone your writing chops.
+But treat the extra time at home during the pandemic as an opportunity to hone your writing chops.

 We specifically raked the internet for journals that don’t charge submission fees, so there’s no financial risk in throwing your name in the hat.